 This document was published by the Accessibility Guidelines Working Group as an Editor's Draft.
 Publication as an Editor's Draft does not imply endorsement by W3C and its Members.

-This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
+This is a draft document and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.

 This document was produced by a group operating under the W3C Patent Policy.
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group; that page also includes instructions for disclosing a patent.
 An individual who has actual knowledge of a patent which the individual believes contains Essential Claim(s) must disclose the information in accordance with section 6 of the W3C Patent Policy.